A murder trial begins in a small Indiana town in the killings of two teenage girls

 According to the affidavit, Allen said he’d never been to the scene and “had no explanation as to why a round cycled through his firearm would be at that location.”

-Allen County Superior Court Judge Fran Gull, now overseeing the Carroll County trial, has ruled that prosecutors can present evidence of dozens of incriminating statements they say Allen made during conversations with correctional officers, inmates, law enforcement and relatives.
+The judge has ruled that prosecutors can present evidence of dozens of statements made by Allen to correctional officers, inmates, law enforcement and relatives.
 That evidence includes a recording of a telephone call between Allen and his wife in which, prosecutors say, he confesses to the killings.

 Allen's defense attorneys have sought to argue that the girls were killed in a ritual sacrifice by members of a pagan Norse religion and white nationalist group known as the Odinists.